viniciushisao/GitHubListRepo/README.md

 * Using [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html)
 * Using [CardView](https://developer.android.com/training/material/lists-cards.html)
-* When I think in design I think as engineed :D. The less interactions is better.
-In this case, user has only one iteraction to make: if data is not available, it needs to click on retry button.
+* When I think in design I think as engineer :D. The less is better.
+In this case, user has only one interaction to make: if data is not available, it needs to click on retry button.

 # TODO